dhis2/dhis2-docs/src/developer/web-api/users.md

 > **Note**
 > The `g-recaptcha-response` value would be populated through the use of the core Login App UI normally.
 > The `token` field expects a Base64-encoded value.
 In this example, decoded, it's `idToken:IDrestoreToken`.
-This would be sent by the new Login App (it is actually created internally (and populated in the database) during the `/api/users/invite` operation).
+This would be sent by email to the invited user (it is actually created internally (and populated in the database) during the `/api/users/invite` operation).

 Successful response looks like: